 Tenure/Term Limits of Independent Directors.
 Elected members of the Board serve for a one-year term and until their successors are elected.
-An independent director of the bank may only serve as such for a total cumulative tenure of nine (9) years after which, the independent director shall be perpetually barred from re-election as such in the Bank, but may continue to qualify for nomination and re-election as a regular director.
-If there is no suitable replacement, the Board may justify the retention of independent directors after serving 9 years, subject to the approval by the shareholders during the Annual Shareholders' Meeting.
+An independent director of the bank may only serve as such for a total cumulative tenure of nine (9) years reckoned from January 1, 2012 after which, the independent director shall be perpetually barred from re-election as such in the Bank, but may continue to qualify for nomination and re-election as a non-independent director.
+If there is no suitable replacement, the Board may justify the retention of independent directors after serving 9 years subject to the approval by the shareholders during the Annual Shareholders' Meeting.
 (Recommendation 5.3, SEC CCG)